DataDog/dd-appsec-php/README.md

 ### Configuration

-After the installation has been completed, the AppSec extension will be loaded but disabled by default.
-Enabling the extension can be done through the `ini` settings or through environment variables.
+After the installation has been completed, the AppSec extension will be loaded and enabled.
+If the `--enable-appsec` option was not passed to the installer, enabling the extension can be done through the `ini` settings or through environment variables.

 To enable the extension using `ini` settings, find the extension's `ini` file, which can usually be found in  `/etc/php/<version>/xxx/conf.d/98-ddtrace.ini` but may differ depending on your installation.
 Consult the top of the output of `phpinfo()` to identify the directory that is scanned for `.ini` files, if any.
 Once the settings file has been found, locate, uncomment and set the following variable:
 ```